johannschopplich/unlazy/docs/placeholders/thumbhash.md

 unlazy supports client-side and server-side (SSR) decoding of [ThumbHash](https://github.com/evanw/thumbhash) strings.
 This allows you to use ThumbHash placeholders for images that are not yet loaded.

 A ThumbHash is a very compact representation of a placeholder for an image.
-It is similar to [BlurHash](https://blurha.sh) but with the following advantages:
+Compared to [BlurHash](https://blurha.sh), it offers several advantages:

 - Encodes more detail in the same space
-- Also encodes the aspect ratio
+- Automatically encodes the aspect ratio (no need to specify separately)
-- Gives more accurate colors
+- Provides more accurate colors
 - Supports images with alpha channels

+ThumbHash strings are typically shorter and produce higher quality placeholders, making them an excellent choice for modern web applications.

-## Client-Side BlurHash Decoding
+## Client-Side Decoding

 ### `data-thumbhash` Attribute